-Through the overall growing market's metrics - a variety of influential organizations creating their own tokenization solutions - and the high valuations that tokenization startups get more and more often, it’s possible to witness the stage of exponential growth of the tokenization industry.
+Through the overall growing market’s metrics – a variety of influential organizations creating their own tokenization solutions – and the high valuations that tokenization startups get more and more often, it’s possible to witness the stage of exponential growth of the tokenization industry.
+At the moment, Europe’s future of tokenization is the most promising with overall promising legislation for STOs.

 European STO market